First-order Sobolev spaces, self-similar energies and energy measures on the Sierpi\'{n}ski carpet: On the conductive homogeneity

 where $C \coloneqq C_1 \vee C_2$.
 This estimate implies $\sigma_{p,n + k_{\ast}}^{\mathscr{J}_{\ell}} \le 3^{p}C\rho(p)^{n + k_{\ast}}$ for any $n \in \mathbb{N}$ and proves \eqref{d:pCH}. \end{proof}

-\textbf{Acknowledgments.} We are grateful to Mario Bonk, Jun Kigami and Naotaka Kajino for some illuminating conversations related to this work.
-In particular, we thank Naotaka Kajino for his valuable comments on an earlier version of this paper.
-We also thank Bruce Kleiner for the proof of Proposition \ref{prop.singular}.
+\textbf{Acknowledgments.} We are grateful to Mario Bonk, Jun Kigami, Naotaka Kajino, Bruce Kleiner for some illuminating conversations related to this work, and the anonymous referees for their careful reading of this manuscript and helpful suggestions.
+In particular, we thank Naotaka Kajino for his valuable comments on earlier versions of this paper and his suggestions on Assumption \ref{assum.ss} and Lemma \ref{lem.em-wlocal}, and Bruce Kleiner for the proof of Proposition \ref{prop.singular}.